 What are you giving up for Lent?
 I hate this question.
 I hate it in part because my small-town Minnesota sensibilities recoil at the idea of publicizing sacrifice.
-If I […]
+If I give up something big, won’t […]

 By: Robert A. Krieg, University of Notre Dame What is salvation?
 And how do we find it?
-According to some Christians, a follower of Jesus should know the day and hour […]
+According to some Christians, a follower of Jesus should know the day and hour when he or she was […]

 The feast of the Lord’s Baptism has much to say to the culture of indifference that allows the destruction of people and planet.
 The Lord’s baptism invites us to develop an incarnational spirituality throughout our lives.